Lac-Mégantic rail disaster

-The Safety Board identified multiple causes for the accident, principally leaving a train unattended on a main line, failure to set enough handbrakes, and lack of a backup safety mechanism.
+The Transportation Safety Board of Canada identified multiple causes for the accident, principally leaving a train unattended on a main line, failure to set enough handbrakes, and lack of a backup safety mechanism.

 The death toll of 47 makes this the fourth-deadliest rail accident in Canadian history, and the deadliest involving a non-passenger train.
 It is also the deadliest rail accident since Canada's confederation in 1867.
-The last Canadian rail accident to have a higher death toll was the St-Hilaire train disaster in 1864, which killed 99.
+The last Canadian rail accident to have a higher death toll was the Beloeil train disaster in 1864, which killed 99.